Surco92/Reproducible-Research-Assignment-1/assignment_1.md

 ![plot of chunk unnamed-chunk-2](./assignment_1_files/figure-html/unnamed-chunk-2.png)

-The mean is 1.0766 &times; 10<sup>4</sup> and median is 10765
+The mean is 1.0766 &times; 10<sup>4</sup> and the median is 10765

 ###AVERAGE DAILY ACTIVITY PATTERN

 I used the modified dataset from previous question.
-The function `tapply()` was used to compute average steps for each interval.
-Subsequently, I created time series plot showing average steps by time interval.
+The function `tapply()` was used to compute the  average steps for each interval.
+Subsequently, I created time series plot showing the average steps by time interval.

 ```r
 int.mean<-tapply(dat1$step,as.factor(dat1$interval),mean)